 Opus wrote that calculation in its rationale, looked at it, called it "unstable across cycles," and gave a final forecast 25%.
 The actual general-election turnout was >2.0M, clearing the threshold by >1.5x.
-So why did Opus get such a bad score on this question?
-Why does it sometimes do good research, but reach bad conclusions?
+To me it looks like the bad score Opus got on this question was because it chickened out of the conclusion it had correctly worked out.

-We were surprised to see errors in the opposite direction, specifically in Opus 4.6, though we couldn't be sure it didn't also exist in GPT-5.4 and Gemini-3.1-pro agents.
-The agent does good research, derives the right pathway, names the correct precedent, and then assigns a probability that contradicts its own analysis because it thinks its conclusion is too extreme.
+We found this specifically in Opus 4.6, though we couldn't be sure it didn't also exist in GPT-5.4 and Gemini-3.1-pro agents.
+Basically: agent does good research, derives the right pathway, names the correct precedent, and then assigns a probability that contradicts its own analysis because it thinks its conclusion is too extreme.

 A few other examples from the audit: